Hungarians: Ottoman period

 Joseph II.
 The 1784 map show the estimate of linguistic majorities at settlement level on the basis of ecclesiastical registers, gazetteers and monographs, which also contained contemporary language and religious data.

 The Magyarab people are a small Magyar (Hungarian) community living within Nubia, along the Nile in Sudan and Egypt.
 They have distant Hungarian ancestors who intermarried with locals.
 The Ottoman Empire had to recruit troops from conquered Christian people, most notably through the devşirme system, a special "tribute in blood", by which the Janissary corps was primarily staffed.
-In this system, Christian youths were taken, or children where kidnapped during Ottoman raids, primarily from the Balkan provinces, then converted to Islam and drafted into Ottoman service.
+In this system, Christian youths were taken, or children were kidnapped during Ottoman raids, primarily from the Balkan provinces, then converted to Islam and drafted into Ottoman service.
 The Hungarian population experienced the recruitment of its people under the Ottoman regime.
 The Hungarians who were relocated from Hungary to the banks of the Nile were soldiers in the Ottoman army, brought there by Sultan Selim to serve as border guards.
 These groups of Hungarians ended up in Egypt-Sudan after retiring from military service, concluding their army careers there.

-In the 16th and 17th centuries, the Ottoman conquest turned Kingdom of Hungary into a battlefield.
-According to Hungarian historiography, the ethnic pattern of Hungary changed significantly due to the centuries long wars.
+In the 16th and 17th centuries, the Ottoman conquest turned the Kingdom of Hungary into a battlefield.
+According to Hungarian historiography, the ethnic pattern of Hungary changed significantly due to the century's long wars.
 During the Ottoman occupation, the Principality of Transylvania maintained the continuity of Hungarian statehood.
 The Habsburg–Wallachian military campaigns between 1599 and 1604, and Ottoman–Tatar military campaigns between 1657 and 1661 were destructive for the Hungarians living in the region and the Hungarian settlements connecting the Hungarian ethnic blocks of the Partium and Székely Land suffered the most extensive destruction.
 Between the Battle of Mohács in 1526 and the suppression of Rákóczi's War of Independence in 1711, the Hungarian and Catholic dominated population structure of the Late Medieval Kingdom of Hungary was broken up, in Transylvania the Romanians became majority and the Hungarians became a minority population, and in the more sheltered mountainous regions, the Romanian population steadily grew, benefiting from additional immigration from Wallachia and Moldavia.